p-e-w/ternimal/README.md

 ## FAQ

+### What platforms and terminals are supported?

+Ternimal has been tested on Linux, macOS, and Windows.

+On Linux, almost all terminal emulators render Ternimal flawlessly.
+On macOS, iTerm2 or Alacritty are recommended.
+On Windows, PowerShell and WSL appear to work well, with ConEmu also working but lacking 24-bit colors.

 ### Why am I seeing random/weird colors?

 Most likely because your terminal does not support 24-bit RGB color escape sequences.
 This in turn probably means that you are using macOS' default Terminal.app, which is the only major terminal emulator still missing that feature.